Roasted Turkey Legs and Thighs Recipe

 Preheat oven to 450 degrees.

-Place in oven on the middle rack and cook for 20 minutes. *
+Place turkey thighs and legs in a roasting pan in the oven on the middle rack and cook for 20 minutes. *

 After 20 minutes loosely cover the meat with aluminum foil, lower the temperature to 375 degrees and cook for additional 30-45 minutes or until a thermometer reads 165 degrees.